 “The best part is stepping out of my comfort zone, gaining new experiences, and meeting amazing people who share the same values and passion,” she says.

-There is one memory in particular that has stood out to Kork.
+There is one memory in particular that stands out for Kork.

 "Last year at Holmenkollen, I was in the middle of the stadium near the handover zone when an Estonian athlete broke their ski pole.
 Goosebump moments for me are when athletes overcome the unexpected or when surprising victories happen – like when Erik Lesser raised his hands during his final career race with Emilien Jacquelin," says Kork.

-During the event weekends in March, the volunteers work diligently in several areas.
+During the event weekends in March, the volunteers work hard at several levels.
 Kork is motivated to take on all the tasks she is assigned.

 "I take each competition as an important experience.
 I write down every new information that should help me to be a better referee.
 Whatever I do, I give my best," explains Kork.

-Janis Kronberg works as volunteer manager for Holmenkollen Skifestival He believes the event would not have been possible without the volunteers.
+Janis Kronberg works as the volunteer manager for Holmenkollen Skifestival.
+He believes the event could not manage without the volunteers.

 "The volunteers at Holmenkollen Skifestival are our most valuable resources.
 The majority of our volunteers return year after year and make Holmenkollen a very special place for both athletes and spectators," he says.

-Kronberg also says that volunteering is important for the festival, citing Kork as an inspiration.
+Kronberg also mentions that volunteering is important for the festival, drawing inspiration from Kork.

 «It's really cool to see such motivated volunteers like Kertu.
 You can't take volunteering for granted, so it's really important to have young role models like her who can inspire others,» he explains.

-Kronberg also points to returning volunteers as a good sign.
+Kronberg also points out returning volunteers as a good sign.

-"The fact that Kertu and many others return to us every year shows that Holmenkollen is a place where you can find belonging, feel a sense of accomplishment and create unique memories.
-I'm looking forward to March, and encourage everyone to join the team," he says.
+«The fact that Kertu and many others return to us every year shows that Holmenkollen is a place where you can find belonging, experience mastery, and create unique memories.
+I'm looking forward to March, and I encourage everyone to join the team,» he says.

-Do you want to help create goosebumps?
-Sign up to volunteer at the Holmenkollen Skifestival here!
+Do you want to help create goosebump moments?
+Sign up as a volunteer for Holmenkollen Skifestival here!

 Photo: Private/ Holmenkollen Skifestival